vertica/VerticaPy/docs/source/examples_learn_commodities.rst

 Commodities
 ============

-This example uses the 'Commodities' dataset to predict the price of different commodities.
+This example uses the ``commodities`` dataset to predict the price of different commodities.
 You can download the Jupyter Notebook of the study `here <https://github.com/vertica/VerticaPy/blob/master/examples/learn/winequality/winequality.ipynb>`_.

 - **date:** Date of the record.
 - **Gold:** Price per ounce of Gold.